soulwing/credo/README.md

 group, Credo can decrypt the secret keys of each successive descendant group, all the way down to the group that owns a credential of interest.

-The presence of a group owner, also allows group membership to be managed and controlled by members of the group owner, rather than allowing the members of the group itself to manage the membership, as is the case for an owner-less group.
+The presence of a group owner also allows group membership to be managed and controlled by members of the group owner.
+As previously discussed, the members of an owner-less group are allowed to manage the group's membership.
 When a group has an owner, Credo allows the group to be edited or deleted only by a member of the owner group (or one of its ancestors).

 When creating or editing a group, the user may assign the owner group.
 Only a group in which the user is a member (directly or indirectly through the hierarchy) an be assigned as the owner of a group.

-### Implicit `self` Group
+### User's Implicit `self` Group

 When Credo creates a profile for a user, it automatically creates a group that contains the user as its one and only member.
 This group has no owner group, and its membership cannot be edited.
+This group is designated as `self` in the application.
+Each user has her own `self` group.

 A user can assign ownership of a credential to `self` in order to restrict access such that no other Credo user has access to the credential.
 This is